jib013/documentation/git-documentation.md

 git add . is read as git | add | ., where the period represents everything in the current directory;
 git commit -m "message" is read as git | commit -m | "message"; and git status is read as git | status | (no destination).

+## Viewing your projects on the web
+GitHub allows you to publish web projects directly from a GitHub repository.
+Doing this will allow you to access your project from your-github-username.github.io/your-github-repo-name.

+There are a couple of ways to go about doing this, but the simplest is this:

+make sure that the main HTML file of your project is called index.html.
+If it is not, you will need to rename it. go to your GitHub repo on the web. click on the Settings button from the panel at the top. click on Pages on the left side bar. change the Source from none to main branch and click Save. it may take a few minutes (the GitHub website says up to 10, but we’ve seen it take up to an hour.
+Do not add a “theme” to your project, or you may have git conflicts, instead, be patient.) but your project should be accessible over the web from your-github-username.github.io/your-github-repo-name (obviously substituting your own details in the link).